 - oat flour

-- old fashioned GF oats or regular oats
+or old fashioned oats

-- mini semi-sweet chocolate chips {I used Nestle minis
+- mini semi-sweet chocolate chips, I used Nestle minis

 - Optional: Add sprinkles of mini chocolate chips on top!